Code-Inside/Blog/_posts/2016-03-05-using-fontawesome-in-uwp-apps.md

 ## Bringing FontAwesome.WPF to the UWP universe - OSS rocks!

-The goal was pretty clear: I would like to have excellent FontAwesome.WPF NuGet package working on UWP.
+The goal was pretty clear: I would like to have the excellent FontAwesome.WPF NuGet package working on UWP.
 So I created an issue on the [FontAwesome.WPF GitHub repo](https://github.com/charri/Font-Awesome-WPF/issues/230) and some contributions later the [FontAwesome.UWP NuGet package](http://www.nuget.org/packages/FontAwesome.UWP/) was born.

-__Important: Thanks to everyone who was involved!__
+_Thanks to everyone who was involved!__

 ![x]({{BASE_PATH}}/assets/md-images/2016-03-05/nuget.png "FontAwesome.UWP NuGet package")

 ## Using FontAwesome in UWP...

-As you might imaging - the usage now is pretty easy after including the FontAwesome.UWP NuGet package.
+As you might imaging - the usage is now pretty easy after including the FontAwesome.UWP NuGet package.

     <Page
         x:Class="UwpDemo.MainPage"